Mapping Configuration

 <matchingRule>

-<externalProperty name="_linkField" value="Satisfied By" />
+<externalProperty name="_linkField" value="Derived from" />

 <myumlProperty name="_objectType" value="Dependency" />